stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace-auto-backup/index.md

 section_menu_id: guides
 ---

-# Auto Backup in a Dedicated Namespace
+# Define Cluster Wide Backup Policy using Stash Auto-backup

-This guide will show you how you can use a dedicated backup namespace for Auto Backup to keep your backup resources isolated from your workloads.
+This guide will show you how you can define cluster wide backup policy using Stash Auto-backup.

 ## Before You Begin